evilPaprika/atom-es7-javascript-react-snippets/README.md

 # Atom ES7 React/Redux/React-Native/JS snippets

-This is port of [this extension for VSCode](https://github.com/dsznajder/vscode-es7-javascript-react-snippets) to Atom.
+This is a port of [this extension for VSCode](https://github.com/dsznajder/vscode-es7-javascript-react-snippets) to Atom.
 None of snippets are edited.

 This package provides you JavaScript and React/Redux snippets in ES7 with Babel plugin features for [Atom](https://atom.io/)

-Here is direct link to marketplace [ES7 React/Redux/React-Native/JS Snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets)
+Here is direct link to VSCode marketplace [ES7 React/Redux/React-Native/JS Snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets)

 ## Supported languages (file extensions)